numba/llvmlite/.github/ISSUE_TEMPLATE/first_rc_checklist.md

 ### Notes

-* The releae branch is created before updating the change-log.
+* The release branch is created before updating the change-log.
 You can use the following command to initialize the release branch with an empty commit.
   ```
   gh commit --allow-empty "initialize releaseX.Y"  # replace X.Y